shapecode/cron-bundle/docs/README.md

 By default your logs will be cleared after 7 days to avoid to many entries in database.
 You can change this by setting configs.

-By default, all cronjobs run until they are finished.
+By default, all cronjobs run until they are finished (or exceed the [default timeout of 60s set by the Process component](https://symfony.com/doc/current/components/process.html#process-timeout).
 When running cronjob from a controller, a timeout for running cronjobs can be useful as the HTTP request might get killed by PHP due to a maximum execution limit.
 By specifying a timeout, all jobs get killed automatically and the correct job result (which would not indicate any success) will be persisted (see [#26](https://github.com/shapecode/cron-bundle/issues/26#issuecomment-731738093)) A default value of `null` specifies